 4. Consider the Neckline of Your Top

 Think of the cut of your top as a frame for your necklaces.
-The neckline of your shirt and your style of necklace should work together, not compete.
-And if you're wearing a high neckline, consider how the pattern or color of your clothing relates to your jewelry selection.
-Your clothing and your jewelry are like any other successful relationship—they should result in a great partnership, each one complementing the other.
+The neckline of your shirt and your style of jewellery should work together, not compete.
+And if you're wearing a high neckline, consider how the pattern or colour of your clothing relates to your jewellery selection.
+Your clothing and your jewellery are like any other successful relationship—they should result in a great partnership, each one complementing the other.

 5. Try Combinations in Odd-Number Multiples